One of the most important things we recommend is learn about Islam and share that information with your fellow non-Muslims.

 Plus, we cannot ignore the added benefit of dying while slaying infidels: You go straight to heaven, and have 72 beautiful wives ready to do your bidding.
 What 15 year-old boy wouldn't find that an attractive proposition?

-All his life he's been told the Qur'an is Allah's message, and he finally reads it cover to cover (it's not very long) and discovers those preachers were right: It says quite clearly that if he dies while killing infidels he will go straight to heaven without passing GO, without having to be judged, and there, awaiting him, is his lovely harem.
+All his life he's been told the Koran is Allah's message, and he finally reads it cover to cover (it's not very long) and discovers those preachers were right: It says quite clearly that if he dies while killing infidels he will go straight to heaven without passing GO, without having to be judged, and there, awaiting him, is his lovely harem.

-It doesn't take any interpreting or "reading into" the Qur'an to know what it says.
+It doesn't take any interpreting or "reading into" the Koran to know what it says.
 There are no vague analogies or stories open to multiple interpretations as there are in the Torah and the Bible.
 It is a clear, simple, direct message written by one man.
 Anyone who reads it will know what to do.

 5. Confusing current events become understandable.
 Once you learn what's really going on, the scary terrorist events that make you think, "Why are they doing this?!" are suddenly illuminated, and you know exactly why they're doing it, and why most westerners don't have a clue about what's going on.